Arsenal go seven clear as Ramsey sinks old club

 Former Stoke coach Pulis has never been relegated in 21 years of management but his record looks under threat with Palace.

-At Carrow Road, his side's defensive weakness was exposed once again as Norwich striker Gary Hooper was allowed time to finish from close range after Wes Hoolahan's cut-back on the half-hour mark.
+At Carrow Road his side's defensive weakness was exposed once again as Gary Hooper was allowed time to finish from close range after Wes Hoolahan's cut-back on the half-hour mark.

 Palace, bottom with seven points, are six points from the safety zone after winning just twice since gaining promotion from the Championship in May.